Where to store your data?

 Box (cloud storage)

 - Lancaster University provides access to the Lancaster University version of Box (http://lancaster.box.com).
-Read this Lancaster Answer to find out about how to use Box.
+See LU Box help to find out about how to use Box.

 - LU Box provides secure cloud storage.
 Research data is accessible from anywhere via the web, mobile apps and on your PC or Mac using Box Sync.
 Data may optionally be shared with specified colleagues, students and external parties.

 - Box is based in America.
 It abides by the US 'Safe Harbor agreement', thus following the stated levels of protection within the UK Data Protection Act.
-Find out more about data security and Box.
+Find out more about data security.

 - It is acceptable to store ordinary, confidential, restricted or personal classifications of information on Box.
 However, if sensitive personal must be stored in Box, additional security is required – native file encryption must be applied on these files before uploading to Box.